Ceduna, Coonawarra and Mount Gambier

 Today, Australia is recognised as one of the great wine-producing nations of the world.
 This is no mean feat in and of itself, but it’s particularly notable given how young the Great Southern Land’s wine industry is compared to the historic nations of Europe.
 That’s why a road trip through Coonawarra is always a terrific idea, offering you cellar-door access to famous Aussie wineries.

 From the historic Leconfield wines owned by one of Australia’s oldest wine-making families, to Wynns Coonawarra Estate, which has maintained a vineyard in the region longer than any other, Coonawarra is dripping with Australian wine history.
-Other fantastic wineries like the Di Giorgio Family Wines, Katnook Estate and Rymill Coonawarra are also in the region.
+Other fantastic wineries like the Katnook Estate is also in the region.

 In addition to offering tours and giving you direct access to some of the world’s best wine, Coonawarra also has a thriving cheese industry.
 For any traveller who loves nothing more than enjoying some wine and cheese with friends, a trip through this region will be nothing short of perfect.